ionic-team/ionic-framework/.github/CONTRIBUTING.md

 #### Modifying Tests

-1. Locate the test to modify inside `angular/test/test-app/e2e/src`
+1. Locate the test to modify inside `angular/test/test-app/e2e/src`.
 2. If a test exists, modify the test by adding an example to reproduce the problem fixed or feature added.
-3. If a new test is needed, the easiest way to do so is to copy an existing test, rename it, and edit the content in the `spec.ts` file.
+3. If a new test is needed, copy an existing test, rename it, and edit the content in the test file.
 4. Run `npm run test` to run your tests.

 #### Building Changes

-1. Once all changes have been made and the documentation has been updated, run `npm run build` inside of the `angular` directory.
+1. Once all changes have been made, run `npm run build` inside of the `angular` directory.
 This will add your changes to any auto-generated files, if necessary.
 2. Review the changes and, if everything looks correct, [commit](#commit-message-format) the changes.
 3. Make sure the build has finished before committing.
 If you made changes to the documentation, properties, methods, or anything else that requires an update to a generate file, this needs to be committed.
 4. After the changes have been pushed, publish the branch and [create a pull request](#creating-a-pull-request).